TLC’s New Series, ‘Little Life On The Prairie,’ Features Webnar Farming Family

 “Little Life on the Prairie follows a period of major transition for the endearing Webnar family, including extreme highs, lows, and relatable moments that our viewers love to connect with most.”

-If the new series sounds captivating, be sure to catch Lauren, Nate, and Juniper in the premiere of Little Life on the Prairie on Monday, August 20, at 10 p.m.
+If the new series sounds captivating, be sure to catch Lauren, Nate, and Juniper, in the premiere of Little Life on the Prairie on Monday, August 20, at 10 p.m.
 ET/9 p.m.
 Central on TLC.